tomo-sakuma/stata_dyndoc_customize/README.md

 <a id="top"></a>
 ```

-and write the code below on the bottom
+and write the code below on the final line of the file.

 ```html
 <div class="sticky">